Monday, December 01, 2008LawsonGuru Letter * 2003 * February 2003

 Before we start, two "housekeeping" items:

-- Many thanks to Eddi Staffini for this month's guest column.
+- any thanks to Eddi Staffini for this month's guest column.
 I want this "Guest Spot" to become a regular feature of the LawsonGuru Letter--to survive, this newsletter needs more "reader-participation".
 I will continue to edit, write and manage the mailing of it only if I can count on you--the readers--to "step up", as Eddi has done.
 I invite anyone--whether a Lawson employee, client or partner--with an opinion or topic of interest.
-Simply send me an email at to get started.
+Simply send me an email at mailto:letter-editor@lawsonguru.com to get started.

 - Still no correct response to my challenge in the last two issues to name the department store I described (which live animals they had on display).
 So, to eliminate any further agony, I'm going to give you the answer, and declare the contest over!
 The store was called "Kann's", and they had stores in DC and Virginia.
 At the VA store (which is now the site of the George Mason University Law School), they had live MONKEYS!
 I guess it was supposed to be for entertainment, but I always found it to be disgusting!
 (See answer #126 at http://www.arlingtonhistory.org/answers101-200.htm).

 Several readers complained that the contest was unfair to those of you who are "geographically-challenged" (you didn't live in the DC area at the time) or "experience-challenged" (you're too young).
 Oh well, it's my contest.
 Let me know if you'd like me to have another "contest" in a future letter; I'll make it easier, I promise.
-Send your ideas to .
+Send your ideas to mailto:letter-comments@lawsonguru.com.

 1. Guest Spot: DVP - Right Approach, Wrong Reasons